 If you wish to contact us about this privacy notice/data protection our details are:

-By post: County Durham Housing Group (fao the Data Protection Representative), First Floor, Spectrum 6, Spectrum Business Park, Seaham, Co Durham SR7 7TT
+By post: County Durham Housing Group (fao the Data Protection Officer), First Floor, Spectrum 6, Spectrum Business Park, Seaham, Co Durham SR7 7TT

 Making a data protection complaint